isabella232/office-developer-exchange-docs.es-ES/docs/web-service-reference/getuserconfiguration-operation.md

 ### <a name="description"></a>Descripción

-En el ejemplo siguiente se muestra una respuesta correcta a la solicitud de **GetUserConfiguration** .
+En el ejemplo siguiente se muestra una respuesta correcta a la solicitud **GetUserConfiguration** .

 ### <a name="code"></a>Código